venkateshterikuti/venkateshterikuti.github.io/_posts/2025-05-15-Building-My-First-LLM-From-Scratch.md

 ---

-Thank you for reading—happy to share the code and notebooks on request.
+Thank you for reading!
+You can find the complete code and notebooks for this project on GitHub: **[llm-from-scratch](https://github.com/venkateshterikuti/llm-from-scratch)**

 ---